1.0 Academic Coach Training Course

 1. Individual Practice: This pathway includes tips and tricks focused on building a successful academic coaching business.

-2. University: This pathway is designed for university groups or individuals looking to implement coaching skills into their current university roles.
+2. University: This pathway is designed for university or college groups or individuals looking to implement coaching skills into their current university or college roles.

 Course Format